Framing the Possibility Space for Technosignature Searches: Search Strategies and the Fermi Paradox

 \section{Search Strategies and the Fermi Paradox}

 This dissection of the drunkard's search metaphor can be useful for thinking categorically about the possibility space for technsignature searches.
+However, the framing of the problem in \S\ref{sec:access} assumed that the keys (technosignatures) are known to exist (assumption A2).
+In this section, the assumptions are restated as: \begin{quote} B1: Scientists do not know where to look for technosignatures.\\\\ B2: Scientists do not know if any technosignatures exist. \end{quote} If a scientist (or the drunkard) is unsure if there is even an object to look for (B2), then the search strategy depends on the \textit{prior odds} of one strategy over another.

+Determining the prior odds for expecting a technosignature in a given search space is a subjective probabilistic assessment, which may be informed by data but still can lead to choices of different values by different people \citep[e.g.,][]{haqq2012likelihood}.
+The different prior odds estimated by individual scientists will lead each toward different strategic options in the search.
+For example, some scientists may interpret the current set of available data to conclude that the best chance of finding technosignatures is to continue looking for radio signals; others may prefer prioritizing large space telescopes for exoplanet atmospheric characterization; others may argue that searching the solar system for active or defunct extraterrestrial probes is the most likely to succeed.
+The preference for one particular search strategy over another also correlates to attitudes regarding the Fermi paradox.
 These options are summarized in Table \ref{tab:options}.

-The strategic option of ``Explore'' includes looking for radio, optical, and other recognizable signals that are presently observable at Earth, as well as looking for artifacts (active or defunct) that may be residing in the solar system.
+The strategic option of ``Explore'' includes looking for radio, optical, and other recognizable signals that are presently observable at Earth, looking for artifacts (active or defunct) that may be residing in the solar system, and searching known exoplanets for atmospheric technosignatures with current observatories.
+Within an environment of limited resources and competitive funding, one way of prioritizing specific exploratory searches for technosignatures is to use a framework such as the ``Axes of Merit'' \citep{sheikh2020nine} in order to balance to expectations of a technosignature discovery with other factors such as cost and ancillary benefits.

 The strategy to ``Expand'' includes finding new targets to observe, including exoplanets and perhaps other locations that may make sense for thinking broadly about technosignature possibilities.
 Expansion includes remote observations but also could take the form of in situ observations with robotic or crewed missions.
 Expansion likewise includes extending the general set of astronomical observations.
 This strategy includes near-term expansion to other planets in the solar system as well as longer-term ambitions for expansion of the spatial domain to interstellar scales.
+Using the Axes of Merit \citep{sheikh2020nine}, this strategy would apply to any technosignature that ranks very low on the ``Observing Capability'' axis, meaning that far-future assets would be needed to detect the technosignature.